 - Nano-influencers – somebody with fewer than 1,000 followers who has immense influence with a comparatively narrow niche.

-This result comes from a Bloglovin’ survey on How Micro-Influencers Really Want to Work With Brands.
 The majority of influencers have managed to achieve their influential status without paying for promotion.
-Less than 10% have paid for Instagram native ads, despite their love of this platform.
-Of course, brands can gain extra reach should they choose to pay for boosted/promoted posts.
+Less than 10% have paid for Instagram native ads, despite their love for this platform.
+Of course, brands can gain extra reach when they choose to pay for boosted/promoted posts.

 Quote: “As long as I get to do my thing and someone wants to write me a check for it, I’m all about it.” – Mike Perry, Broad City Designer

 If you, as a brand, have done your homework, you should have selected the most suitable person as your influencer.
 Remember that they have built up their own brand.
-Therefore you need to ensure that your messages to their audience are authentic to that audience.
-You need to encourage your influencers to share your brand story in their voice.
+Therefore, you need to ensure that your messages to their audience are authentic to that audience.
+Encourage your influencers to share your brand story in their voice.

-Nearly 40% of Twitter users say they’ve made a purchase as a direct result of a Tweet from an influencer
+67. Nearly 40% of Twitter Users Say They’ve Made a Purchase as a Direct Result of a Tweet From an Influencer

-Twitter partnered with @Annalect to study people’s receptivity to influencers on Twitter.
-It is clear that Twitter influencers have built up a sufficiently high level of trust for people to be confident enough to spend money on their recommendations.
+According to USP Solutions, research by the Twitter team found that nearly 40% of Twitter users have made a purchase as a direct result of a Tweet by an influencer, and purchase intent increased 5.2 times when users were exposed to brand and influencer Tweets, It is clear that Twitter influencers have built a sufficiently high level of trust for people to be confident enough to spend money on their recommendations.

-This is another sobering statistic from Google that emphasizes the differences between the generations.
+This statistic emphasizes the differences between the generations.
 If marketers do not recognize these marked differences, they do so at their peril.

-Firms still find it difficult to determine the Return on Investment on an Influencer Marketing Campaign
+71. Firms Still Find It Difficult to Determine the Return on Investment of an Influencer Marketing Campaign

 As influencer marketing has become more widespread, there have been quite a few studies on how to best determine an ROI from a campaign.
 The reality is that the ROI is very much determined by the brand’s intention.
 Traditional marketers and executives still struggle with this open-ended concept.

 This is further a result of the BrightLocal survey indicating why firms need to work on ensuring that they receive positive online reviews for their products.
-Interestingly, older people are more likely than younger to go to a company’s website after a good review (35 of 18-34 year-olds, 47% of 35-54 year-olds, 69% of 55+).
+Interestingly, older people are more likely than younger ones to go to a company’s website after a good review (35% of 18–34-year-olds, 47% of 35–54-year-olds, 69% of 55+).

 Other common reactions to reading a good review include searching for more reviews to validate choices (19%), visiting the business location (15%), contacting the business (13%), and continuing to search for other businesses (10%).

-Snapchat has quickly grown to 210 million users, and it is particularly popular with teenagers.
+Snapchat has quickly grown to 363 million users this 2022, and it is particularly popular with teenagers.
 Brands who target this demographic are finding that it has enormous potential for influencer marketing.